 - The electric wiring system should be checked by an electrician at regular intervals and all sockets given a visual inspection for signs of burning or misuse.

 - If there are likely to be smokers in the house, ensure there are plenty of ash trays.
 These need to be cleaned and the contents disposed of at the end of each day.

 - Any open fires should be protected with fire guards.
 Never dry washing on them.

 - Fire safety in the kitchen – always treat with great caution, especially pans being left unattended, and frying pans if they are used.

 As to the costs, this falls on the occupier in owner/occupied property.
 It depends on the contract between the occupier and landlord in rented property but it may be worth checking the rent acts as there maybe clauses that could be helpful or contact the Citizen Advice Bureau.

 The links below will give more detailed advice.

 There are leaflets available to down load from the Fire Kills web site and they should be freely available from your nearest Fire Station.
 If you require the local fire station location contact the Fire & Rescue Service Headquarters.
-Details of the Headquarters are available in the Fire & Rescue Services Directory, then contact them or use the F&RS website, for details of your nearest Fire Station.
+Details of the Headquarters are available on the UK Fire & Rescue Services page, then contact them or use the F&RS website for details of your nearest Fire Station.